metaplex-foundation/docs/docs/01-programs/01-token-metadata/03-instructions.md

 This instruction reduces the number of uses of a Metadata account.

-This can either be done by the `Update Authority` of the Metadata account or by an approved `Use Authority`.
+This can either be done by the owner of the NFT or by an approved `Use Authority`.

 </ProgramInstruction>